-The following table summarizes key information regarding ongoing and planned development of clinical stage product candidates:
+The following table summarizes key information regarding ongoing and planned development of our clinical stage product candidates:

 Phase Data Expected

 Envafolimab (3D Medicines and Alphamab)

-Soft Tissue Sarcoma Planned Pivotal Interim data - 2021

-Final data - 2022
+Soft Tissue Sarcoma (UPS and MFS) Pivotal Phase 2 Interim Data - 2021 Final Data - 2022

-TRC253

-Prostate Cancer Phase 2 2021

-TJ004309 (I-Mab)

-Solid Tumors Phase 1 2020

 TRC102

-Mesothelioma Phase 2 2020

-Solid tumors Phase 1 2020

 Solid tumors and Lymphomas Phase 1/2 2021

+TJ004309 (I-Mab)

-Lung Cancer Phase 1 2020
+Solid Tumors Phase 1 2021

-We utilize a product development platform that emphasizes capital efficiency.
+We utilize a CRO-independent product development platform that emphasizes capital efficiency.
 Our experienced clinical operations, data management, quality assurance, product development and regulatory affairs groups manage significant aspects of our clinical trials with internal resources.
-We use these internal resources to minimize the costs associated with utilizing contract research organizations, or CROs, to conduct clinical trials.
+We use these internal resources to minimize the costs associated with utilizing CROs to conduct clinical trials.
 In our experience, this model has resulted in capital efficiencies and improved communication with clinical trial sites, which expedites patient enrollment and improves the quality of patient data as compared to a CRO-managed model.
 We have leveraged this platform in all of our sponsored clinical trials.
 We have also leveraged our product development platform to diversify our product pipeline without payment of upfront license fees through license agreements with 3D Medicines and Alphamab, I-Mab, and Janssen.
-We continue to evaluate ex-U.S. companies who would benefit from a rapid and capital-efficient U.S. drug development solution that includes U.S. and European Union (EU) clinical development expertise.
-We believe we will continue to be recognized as a preferred U.S. clinical development partner through a cost- and risk-sharing partnership structure which may include U.S. commercialization.
+We continue to evaluate ex-U.S. companies that would benefit from a rapid and capital-efficient U.S. drug development solution that includes U.S. and European Union (EU) clinical development expertise.
+We believe we will continue to be recognized as a preferred U.S. clinical development partner through a cost- and risk-sharing partnership structure, which may include U.S. commercialization.